As seems to be habit now, this post turned out a lot longer than I meant for it to. Quick links:

 - Check out Joseph Stachelek's helpful tutorial to implement this yourself (trust me, despite the upcoming wall of text, I made very, very few actual changes to his original implementation, so you should just go straight there for the how-to)

-- Check out my finished project here
+- Check out my (now defunct) finished project here

 Saving tweets for later: Hacky at best